 Effects of water pollution.

-The effects of water pollution can be catastrophic, depending on the kind of chemicals, concentrations of the pollutants, and where there are polluted.
+The effects of water pollution can be catastrophic, depending on the kind of chemicals, concentrations of the pollutants, and where they are polluted.
 Below, we shall see a summary of the effects of water pollution.

 Make sure you read the factsheet page for some unfortunate incidents of water pollution in recent times.